The Giant Chess Puzzle Book

 A puzzle book is an important training tools and its quality must be evaluated before a student starts spending time on to it.
 Chess is becoming more and more competitive at scholastic level and students must spend theirs chess time wisely and on the right materials.
 Key points to select the right puzzle book accordingly with the trainee skill level are the following.
 Avoid low quality books with poor reviews, books that, consider only one solution when two options are equal (your student will receive the wrong feedback for his/her efforts), copy and paste “classic examples” from previous books or that are just a random collection of puzzles without a clear direction or pedagogic value.

-After working on a copy of The Giant Chess Puzzle Book by GM Zenon Franco I will recommended it to any player from 1000 USCF and up as well as to coaches looking for high quality material to conduct tactical training sessions.
+After working on a copy of by GM Zenon Franco I will recommended it to any player from 1000 USCF and up as well as to coaches looking for high quality material to conduct tactical training sessions.
 The book starts with an introduction to the major tactical themes such as the double attack and the pin.
 Later, the author develops a warm up chapter with elementary puzzles that even players under 800 were able to solve in my chess camps, next the puzzles become more and more taxing but always following a gradual increment of difficulty.
 For example, after one hundred and thirty puzzle the student needs to combine tactical themes to solve the puzzles.
 If the tactical level of a player only allows him/her to recognize a single tactical or “obvious move” to win material, the answer usually backfire unless the student recognize that the theme has to be combined with a matting threat or a double attack.
 In other word, the student will develop new levels of tactical awareness as he/she works through Franco’s book.

 The book has six puzzles per page when a hint is present for each problem or eight puzzle per page without a hint.
 Each solution in the book consider multiple option (if possible) and the answer receives credit.
 I like the fact that at the end of the chapter the author provides a detailed analysis of each position as well as the player’s names, event and date when the game was played.